csg-tokyo/bytespresso/Readme.md

 Here `bytespresso.c` is the default name of the generated source file (for CUDA, it is `bytespresso.cu`).
-Then start the program using Bytespresso with the following VM arguments to the Java command:
+Then start the program using Bytespresso-C with the following VM arguments to the Java command:

     -Dc.compiler=./compile.sh -Dc.exec=./run.sh